manateelazycat/html-to-word/README.md

 # Example

+You need install [Nokogiri](https://www.nokogiri.org/tutorials/installing_nokogiri.html) and [FastImage](https://github.com/sdsykes/fastimage) first.

+Next you can use the sample code below to get started quickly.

 ```Ruby
 # Callback function for progress updates, usually used to show conversion progress to the front end.
 updater = ->(percent) { print percent }